polonski/c9-meteor/README.md

 # c9-meteor
 my attepts at polymer inside meteor on c9.io.
-Curiously this workis inside c9.io IDE preview browser, but not any 'real' browser.
 The main thing I'm trying to fire up inside meteor is the ```paper-drawer-panel``` .

 ## install / repro sequence
 - ``` > meteor create a ```